DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 Just finding the culprit among the two remaining heroes.
 Although he thought that the culprit was indeed among remaining heroes, he had an uncanny feeling that he was walking through never-ending darkness.

-"Finding the one behind world reincarnation, and the true colours of rasterrizer..."
+"Finding the one behind world reincarnation, and the true colours of rasterizer..."

 He exhaled and clenched his fists.
 His goal was to [to return his world back].
 But in order to do that he had to solve even more problems.
 The first was to find the one behind world reincarnation.
-And then find out how rasterrizer is related to it.
+And then find out how rasterizer is related to it.
 Then...

 "There is one thing I want to ask, human commander."